gurnec/btcrecover/docs/Extract_Scripts.md

     ...
     Password found: xxxx

-Once your address has been found, it's **strongly** recommended that you make a new wallet for maximum safety.
+Once your password has been found, it's **strongly** recommended that you make a new wallet for maximum safety.
 Please read the technical details section below to understand why.

 #### Armory Technical Details ####